Heading to Big Sur with the kids? Get ready for an amazing adventure in one of California’s most gorgeous locations.

 This quirky spot isn’t a traditional library where you can borrow books.
 It’s also not a memorial to novelist Henry Miller, who lived in Big Sur from 1944 to 1962.
 You won’t find the site of Miller’s home here either.

-While I went through the book tables, John and the boys ran around the lawn area and explored the redwood groves.
+While I browsed the book tables, John and the boys ran around the lawn area and explored the redwood groves.

 Check out the online calendar for upcoming events before you go.
 During the summer, this is one of California’s most unique venues for live music, theatre, film festivals, and more.